chlorm-forks/Emby.Wiki/Open-Subtitles.md

 Simply fill in your Open Subtitles username and password that you have previously created at [opensubtitles.org](http://www.opensubtitles.org).
 If you are a Open Subtitle VIP member also make sure to click the VIP checkbox.
 Click the Save button once complete
 ![OpenSubtitles4.png](images/server/OpenSubtitles4.png)

-Once you've installed OpenSubtitles refer to [Automatic Subtitle Downloads](Automatic-Subtitle-Downloads) to learn how to setup your libraries for automatic downloading.
+Once you've installed OpenSubtitles refer to [Automatic Subtitle Downloads](Automatic-Subtitle-Downloads) to learn how to setup your libraries for automatic subtitle downloading.
-## Tips
-Emby supports other subtitle providers besides Open Subtitles.
-You can find the latest list in the [Plugins](Plugins) Catalog.